juanmesaruiz/memoryGame/README.md

 * To create the production bundle just run `yarn build`

 If for your final solution we need to run something else (like `yarn test` for unit testing for example) please add it here :)

+* Run yarn test to run all the test on the project
+* Run yarn test:cover to run test and get the code coverage

+**Don't forget to use the gold button :P**